oroinc/documentation/user/back-office/system/integrations/shipping-integration/ups.rst

    .. note:: The unit of weight should be in sync with the options that are supported by your UPS account.

 9. Select the destination country.
-To support shipping globally, create a dedicated UPS integration (e.g. UPS USA, UPS UK, UPS Germany, etc) for every country you would like to cover with UPS shipping services.
+To support shipping globally, create a dedicated UPS integration (e.g., UPS USA, UPS UK, UPS Germany, etc) for every country you would like to cover with UPS shipping services.

    Once you select the destination, the list of shipping services appears.